 LLM API costs dropped more than 90% between 2023 and early 2025.
 What cost $800/month to run two years ago often costs under $80 today.
-That cost compression is what made these models practical for individual operators – not just large businesses.
-It is the actual reason the Reddit case studies became possible.
+That cost compression made these models practical for individual operators.
+In a company, raw model cost is usually the smaller line item.
+Integration, QA, adoption, and process redesign decide whether the ROI survives implementation.

 TL;DR: Three AI Automation Income Models Compared